 Today’s top businesses know that effectively communicating any message starts with an impactful video.
-Videos are incredibly engaging compared with other types of content and they can be both informative and entertaining.
+Videos are incredibly engaging compared with other types of content and quality videos can be both informative and entertaining.
 In fact, videos are shown to boost conversion rates and 54% of consumers want to see more video content from their preferred brands.

-#1.
-Plan Ahead for the Video
+1. Not Planning Ahead for the Video

 Not only do your videos need to look good, but the content in them needs to be impactful and thought-out.
 Make sure to plan your video production content.
 For example, if you’re putting together a video to promote a sporting event, you won’t want to use the same approach that you would promote a retail store.